Convead/wordpress_convead/readme.txt

 == Description ==

-Plugin is completely free.
-In order to use the plugin you must be registered at Covead.
-Upon registration you have a 7 days trial period, for further usage of the account you will be charged accroding to the pricing, which you can find at Convead website.

-= Tuning your online sales =
-Convead — is a service, that helps you increase your sales with automatic scenarios, including newsletters, widgets, popups, chat, text messages and ads.
+Convead is a marketing platform that analyzes customer behavior data, reveals bottlenecks, recommends and adjusts your marketing to optimize conversions.

-Upon entering an offline store, people are instantly approached by a salesman.
+Upon entering an offline store, people are instantly approached by a salesperson.
 Otherwise they are "just looking".
-Good salesman carefuly pushes a customer towards the purchase — finds out the needs, gets them involved in special offers, introduces merchandise from a good side.
-If a customer isn’t quite ready for the purchase, the salesman will try to get his contacts to reach out later.
-After the purchase, the salesman will stay in touch and inform the client about new goods.
-Offline stores have learned to teach their salesman the engagement technique, online stores though usually let the customer go.
+A good salesperson carefully pushes a customer towards the purchase – they find out the customer’s needs, get them involved in special offers, and introduce the merchandise from a positive perspective.
+If a customer isn’t quite ready for the purchase, the salesperson will try to get their contacts to reach out later.
+After the purchase, the salesperson will stay in touch and inform the client about new goods.
+Offline stores have learned to teach their salesperson the engagement technique, but online stores usually let the customer go.

-Convead is the salesman, automatic and for online stores.
-He will show customer the chosen special offer, ask his email, phone number, at the right moment he will activate an online chat.
-If a client leaves the website, Convead will do his best to try and bring him back, even if the customer spent few moments and didn’t have a chance to say hello.
-As for existing clients, Convead will tell them about new merchandise, wish them happy birthday or offer special purchase conditions.
+Convead is the automatic salesperson for online stores.
+It will show customers the chosen special offer, ask their email and phone number, and activate an online chat at the right moment.
+If a client leaves the website, Convead will do its best to bring them back, even if the customer only spent a few moments in the shop and didn’t have a chance to say hello.
+As for existing clients, Convead will tell them about new merchandise, wish them a happy birthday, or offer them special purchase conditions.

-It’s not magic — Convead needs to be set up.
-But the time you spend on it will be greatly  compensated by the number of new sales.
-Without new ads expences.
+It’s not magic – Convead needs to be set up.
+But the time you spend on it will be greatly compensated by the number of new sales (without expenses on new advertisements).

-= Convead helped online stores: =
+= Convead has helped online stores: =
-* Collect visitors contacts with widgets and form a loyal subscriber base
+* Collect visitors’ contacts with widgets and form a loyal subscriber base;
-* Return abandoned carts and sell more with the help of trigger emails
+* Return abandoned carts and sell more with the help of trigger emails;
-* Chat with hottest users online, seeing the history of their exact actions, theire interests and past messages
+* Chat with the most active users online, seeing the history of their actions, their preferences, and their previous messages;
-* Show promo widgets to different visitors groups and direct them to the most interesting corners of the website
+* Show promo widgets to different visitor groups and guide them to the most interesting parts of the website;
-* Send marketing emails and newsletters to stay in touch with clients and increase sales
+* Send newsletters and marketing emails to stay in touch with clients and increase the number of sales;
-* Segment visitors and use analytics for more precies tuning of marketing engagements
+* Segment visitors and use analytics for even more precise tuning of marketing engagements;
-* Evaluate the results on the sales funnel, designed specifically for online stores
+* Evaluate the results on the sales funnel, designed specifically for online stores.

+Try Convead for free today!

 == Installation ==